molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 ### Testing Outputs

-While Inputs pass data from parent to child, Outputs allow to send data from child to parent.
+While Inputs pass data from parent to child, Outputs send data from child to parent.
 In combination, a Component can perform a specific operation just with the required data.
 For example, a Component may render a form so the user can edit or review the data.
 Once completed, the Component emits the data as an Output.

 Outputs are not a user-facing feature, but a vital part of the public Component API.
 Technically, Output are a Component instance properties.
 A unit test must inspect the Outputs thoroughly to proof that the Component plays well with other Components.